aedart/athenaeum/docs/archive/current/http/api/requests/README.md

 ```

 The `authorize()` method is invoked before your regular validation is performed.
-But, sometimes it might not be possible or feasible to perform authorisation checks data validation.
+But, sometimes it might not be possible or feasible to perform authorisation checks before data validation.
 In such situations, you can leverage the `authorizeAfterValidation()` method.

 ```php